Salt Lake Community Action Agency Program, now known as Utah Community Action.

 In addition to these resources, Head Start provides Salt Lake County Utah area residents a comprehensive program of health care as well.
 Eligible low-income children and their families can use the services promoting preventative medical assistance and early intervention.
 Moreover, insights and linkages for ongoing health and dental care achievement are also available to eligible families.

 Job resources are available as well.
-The non-profit Salt Lake Community Action Program provides assistance in finding an employment via the Readiness Program.
+The non-profit Utah Community Action provides assistance in finding an employment via the Readiness Program, and they can even help with work at home positions from some employers.
 Personalized help is provided by an Employment Specialist who assists participants to assess their skills, develop a strong resume and cover letter, train on the use of a computer, collect and organize work history, and practice interviewing.

 The main objective is to teach participants of the employment resources.
 Get free tips on how to perform an effective job hunt through performing on-line and off-line searches.
 They will also get advice on networking, cold calling and registering with the Utah Department of Workforce Services.
-Eligible applicants can use computers for free and internet access in their search for an employment.
+Eligible applicants can use computers for free and internet access in their search for an employment, including to seek work at home job opportunities.